imran-hassan/test/complete.md

 We do not expect any change to the forwarding performance.

 #6.
 Upgrade
-The BGP origin field is a new field and hence does not have any upgrade impact.
+The BGP origin and Origin Override fields are both new field and hence does not have any upgrade impact.

 #7.
 Deprecations
 There are no deprecations when this change is made.